EEOB-BioData/BCB546X-Fall2017/Week_08/README.md

 ### Windows

 * Download and install [Anaconda](http://continuum.io/downloads.html)
 * Download the default Python 3 installer.
-Use all of the defaults for installation and **make sure to check Make Anaconda the default Python**.
+Use all of the defaults for installation and **make sure to check "Make Anaconda the default Python"**.

 ### Mac OS X